int128/issues-action/README.md

 If `issue-numbers` is not set, this action does nothing.

-### Infer the current pull request
+### Infer the issues from the current context

-If `context` is true, this action infers by the following rules:
+If `context` is true, this action infers the issues by the following rules:

-- On `pull_request` event, use the current pull request
+- On `pull_request` event, use the pull request of current workflow run
-- On `issue` event, use the current issue
+- On `issue` event, use the issue of current workflow run
 - On other events, find pull request(s) associated with `github.sha`

 To post a comment when a pull request is created, updated or merged into main branch: